sodelalbert/JavaCoreNotes/README.md

 javac -d target src/org/example/Main.java
 ```

-When executing a Java class, the fully qualified class name (FQCN) should match its package structure ,
+When executing a Java class, the fully qualified class name (FQCN) should match its
-but it should not include the target/classes directory.
+package structure, but it should not include the target/classes directory.

 **FQCN** stands for Fully Qualified Class Name.
-It is the complete name of a class, including its package
+It is the complete name of a class,
-or namespace, to uniquely identify it within a project.
+including its package or namespace, to uniquely identify it within a project.

 * `java.util.ArrayList` (instead of just `ArrayList`)

 ### Running Application